Blindness is a lack of vision. It may also refer to a loss of vision that cannot be corrected with glasses or contact lenses.

-People with vision that is worse than 20/200 with glasses or contact lenses are considered legally blind in most states in the United States.
+People with vision that is worse than 20/200, even with glasses or contact lenses, are considered legally blind in most states in the United States.

 Vision loss refers to the partial or complete loss of vision.
 This vision loss may happen suddenly or over a period of time.

 Some types of vision loss never lead to complete blindness.